lersi/Magisk/docs/tools.md

 "genfscon fs_name partial_path fs_context"
 ```

-### magisk
+### liorsmagic

-When the magisk binary is called with the name `magisk`, it works as a utility tool with many helper functions and the entry points for several Magisk services.
+When the liorsmagic binary is called with the name `liorsmagic`, it works as a utility tool with many helper functions and the entry points for several Magisk services.

 ```
-Usage: magisk [applet [arguments]...]
+Usage: liorsmagic [applet [arguments]...]
-   or: magisk [options]...
+   or: liorsmagic [options]...

 Options:
    -c                        print current binary version